jprudent/cheap-hate/README.md

 Chip-8 game is if you are me and you want to wonder at the program you just wrote and tell you, "It's alive, alive !".

+*EDIT*: There is actually a nice community of passionates that produces neat games each year for a jam.
+Please, have a look at the [OctoJam](http://www.awfuljams.com/).

 But I can't refrain you of not being me and also wanting to play some Chip-8 games.
 So here is a quick guide.